 No. However, a small number of students receive nominations each year based on their freshman admissions applications, which must be completed by the October 8 nomination deadline.
 Students who receive these nominations will be notified by October 8, 2019 with instructions for submitting additional scholarship materials.
 All nominated students will have until November 8, 2019 to submit the Levine supplemental application.
 If students do not receive an email by October 8, 2019, then they were not nominated.
 This does not preclude students from being admitted to UNC Charlotte.

 No. Both in-state and out-of-state students will be considered.

-After receiving a nomination, candidates will receive an email from the Levine Scholars Program that contains instructions on how to access the Levine supplemental application.
-To be considered for the Levine Scholarship, nominees must submit a complete freshman admissions application by November 1, 2017 and Levine supplemental application by November 8, 2017.
+After receiving a school nomination or self-nomination, candidates will receive an email from the Levine Scholars Program that contains instructions on how to access the Levine supplemental application.
+To be considered for the Levine Scholarship, nominees must submit a complete freshman admissions application by November 1, 2020 and Levine supplemental application by November 16, 2020.